DrBiznes/Class-Keybind-Profiles/README.md

 - Automatically detects your current Wynncraft class
 - Switches to the corresponding keybind profile you created
-- Saves your custom keybind profiles for each class
 - Requires Wynntils and Wynncraft Spell Caster

 ## Installation